cerebral/cerebral/docs/introduction/signals.md

 ]
 ```

 We now just made 4 actions obsolete.
-By using the **set** operator and the tags, which are [template literal tags](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), we are able to be more efficient and keep a good level of declarativeness.
+By using the **set** operator and the tags we are able to be more efficient and keep a good level of declarativeness.
 But we can actually do better.
 Recently Cerebral released proxies.
 Take another look:

 ```js
 import * as actions from './actions'